habanoz/tech-feed/_posts/2024-02-26-java-virtual-threads-benchmark-comparison.md

 - The first version is a traditional synchronous JDBC application that relies on OS threads.
 - The second version, while still a synchronous JDBC application, utilizes virtual threads.
 - The third version is a reactive application that eliminates blocking calls.
-It employs webflux and r2dbc for fully reactive execution.
+It employs WebFlux and R2DBC for fully reactive execution.

 To test the application’s performance, k6 is employed to simulate user load.
 The number of virtual users is gradually ramped up to 500, held steady for a period, and then gradually reduced.
 All three applications are tested under the same setting.